linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 They help Dovecot with a range of functions like spam filtering, user directory management, enabling a full text search, and mail filtering.

-### Configuring Postfix Email Server With Dovecot MDA
+### Configuring Dovecot

-In this section, configure Dovecot to force users to use SSL when they connect so that their passwords are never sent to the server in plain text.
+In this section, we'll edit Dovecot's configuration files to use IMAP (and POP3), add our domain details, and configure user authotication.
+This will also cover configuring Dovecot to force users to use SSL when they connect so that their passwords are never sent to the server in plain text.

 1. Copy all of the configuration files so you can easily revert back to them if needed: